How to improve your spoken English

 Find English speaking friends:-

-- You might not be able to find any friendly native speakers where you live, but you can find English speaking people on the Internet!
-If you can't find anyone who'll actually help you, don't worry, you'll still be able to figure out if they can understand you.
+- You might not be able to find any friendly native speakers where you live, but If you can't find anyone who'll actually help you, don't worry, you'll still be able to figure out if they can understand you.

 - Get onto Second Life.
 It's the one place I've found where you're guaranteed a conversation - it's an adult environment, and you won't always want to talk to the people you meet, but for every blood sucking vampire who asks if they can bite you, there are at least ten, nice people who just want to socialise.
 If you want a list of nice places to go, just contact me on the forum.